-We maintain a robust asset portfolio for the participating funds by investing in a wide range of assets, primarily with exposure to the U.S. and Asia (including Hong Kong and Mainland China).
-We primarily invest in USD denominated fixed income assets and may also invest in non-USD denominated fixed income assets from time to time.
-We aim to match the currency of fixed income investments and the policy by making use of derivatives to hedge the currency risk (if any).
-For growth assets, we primarily invest in U.S. & Asia Pacific ex-Japan regions but may retain some global market exposure.
-The geographic region of growth asset investments is independent of the policy currency.
-Growth asset strategies may embed a currency mismatch as it may bring additional returns or be a source of diversification.
+We maintain a robust asset portfolio for the participating funds by investing in a wide range of investments, primarily with exposure to the U.S. and Asia (including Hong Kong and Mainland China).
+Generally, we aim to match the currency of fixed income investments and the underlying policy currency denomination to the extent appropriate investments are available and acceptable.
+However, taking into consideration the aforementioned market constraints, we also invest in assets that are not denominated in the same currency as the underlying policies ("currency mismatch").
+In such case, we may consider using derivatives to hedge the currency risk, and more broadly to ensure a proper matching between the assets and the policies.
+Some specific strategies may embed a currency mismatch as it may bring additional returns or be a source of diversification.
 We also aim at maintaining adequate liquidity with respect to the policies and an appropriate level of risk diversification.